Why should I consider an Internship at eMi Canada?

 How much will it cost me?

-Costs vary, depending on the length of your internship, your project trip destination, and your accomodations, but most interns to the eMi Canada office can expect to need to raise $4500-$8000.
+Costs vary, depending on the length of your internship, your project trip destination, and your accomodations, but most interns to the eMi Canada office can expect to need to raise $6,000-$9,500.
 See available positions for cost estimates by office.
 These costs include tuition, travel expenses for your project trip, and room and board, but not immunizations, passport, visa, or travel to and from Calgary.
-You'll receive a final cost during the application process.
+You will receive a budget estimate during the application process.

 While we encourage you to submit your application as early as possible, occasionally, applications can be accepted past these deadlines.
 Please contact us if the deadline for your preferred internship has already passed.